 Local Performance

-The rates (number of occurrences divided by million vehicle miles traveled) for fatalities, serious injuries, and non-motorized fatalities and serious injuries for 2012-2019 are shown in the figure below along with the trends in the moving averages from 2012-2016 to 2015-2019.
-From 2012-2016 to 2015-2019, the 5-year averages for the serious injury and non-motorized rates declined 25.6% and 29.5%, respectively.
-Then change in the 5-year average fatality rate between the two time periods increased 7.9% because of the high number of fatalities in 2017 (13) and second lowest VMT in 2015-2019.
+The rate (number of occurrences per million vehicle miles traveled) for fatalities, serious injuries, and non-motorized fatalities and non-motorized serious injuries for 2015-2024 are shown in the figure below along with the trends in the moving averages from 2020-2024.
+From 2015-2019 to 2020-2024, the 5-year averages for the serious injury and non-motorized rates declined 14.5% and 21.1%, respectively.

 Community Maps